 Where to Start?

-If you are looking for your first job after leaving university but don’t know what to write?
+Are you looking for your first job after leaving university?
+Unsure what to write?
 Don’t worry!
-Many students are in the same boat and there are plenty of things to write in a CV template for students, even if you don’t have work experience just yet!
+Many students are in the same boat as you.
+Rest assured, there are plenty of things to write in a CV template for students.
+Even if you don’t have work experience just yet!

 How to be successful in applications

 The differentiating factor for a Student CV comes from the candidate’s desire to go above the necessary requirements and make sure they give the best version of themselves.
 This can be achieved through numerous ways, most notably researching and asking successful students before them to see how the application process went and what employers are looking for from a student’s CV when they put it online.
 To provide a more in-depth analysis on the approach that should be undertaken by students, we will go through each main category.

 A mistake most students make when writing their personal statement is to create a generic personal statement.
 In addition, by replacing a few keywords on their cv template for students depending on the job role they are seeking.
 The UK Market CV is very demanding for a tailored personal statement, not a one size fits all approach.
 A personal statement should be bespoke for every application.
 Furthermore, an employer can easily determine which candidates have taken the time to do it properly.

 The ideas to put across to the reader should be who you are, what you bring to the organisation and your career goals.
 When attempting to transmit these points, make sure you are as specific as you can be, and if possible, provide relevant examples to back up your statements.